HolyGrailSortProject/Rewritten-Grailsort/README.md

 # Why rewrite it?
 Andrey Astrelin was a genius when it came to not only understanding and implementing the ideas behind Grailsort, but also with writing extremely compact code.

 Unfortunately, Andrey's original implementation is incredibly hard to read and intuit...
 Don't believe us?
 Go ahead and take a look for yourself: https://github.com/Mrrl/GrailSort/blob/master/GrailSort.h.
-In fact, Grailsort was being considered as one of the included sorting algorithms for the Rust programming language, but their contributors agreed that the lack of documentation was daunting (https://github.com/rust-lang/rust/issues/19221).
+In fact, Grailsort was being considered as one of the included sorting algorithms for the Rust programming language, but the contributors agreed that the lack of documentation was daunting (https://github.com/rust-lang/rust/issues/19221).

 But then you might ask, "why bother with Grailsort?
 We've already found the best sorting algorithms you can get in computer science; the problem of sorting is already solved...".